Monday, 1 January 2018

 A Hindu Temple in the city.
 (17.07.2017.)

-On the south west edge of the city is a beautiful old style building.
-It is Dera or guest house of the MNA of Sahiwal area, Sardar Shafqat Hayat Khan.
-The condition of the building is good from inside, but it needs some repair from outside.
+On the southwestern edge of the city stands a beautiful old-style building.
+It is the dera or guest house of the Member of National Assembly (MNA) from the Sahiwal area, Sardar Shafqat Hayat Khan.
+The building is in good condition on the inside but requires some repairs on the outside.

 Dera of Sardar Shafqat Hayat Khan, MNA NA68.
 (17.07.2017.)